Ride a White Horse: Marketing and release

 In March 2007, "Ride a White Horse" was featured on an episode of the American television program The L Word.
-The episode titled "Literary License to Kill" featured the group performing the song at The Planet while the characters celebrated a birthday.
+The episode titled "Literary License to Kill" featured the group performing the song at The Planet cafe-bar while the characters celebrated a birthday.
 A radio edit of the song was also featured on the program's soundtrack released in January 2007.

 "Ride a White Horse" was released as a various formats throughout the world.
 While most territories received a CD single and digital download release, the single was released as two CD singles on 13 February 2006 in the UK.
 A DVD single was also issued and included behind the scenes footage of Goldfrapp on tour and a live music video for "Ride a White Horse".
 On 27 February 2006, two 12-inch vinyl singles were issued.
 In Australia, a CD single was issued on 6 March 2006.